Stuart Forster overviews what to expect during a winter weekend in Stuttgart, Germany.

 Travelling to Germany during Advent means being able to visit Christmas markets.
 Stuttgart, in Baden-Württemberg, has stalls at its centre and is a convenient base for exploring those in nearby cities, including Esslingen.

 Disclosure: Stuart travelled to Stuttgart as a guest of Stuttgart Airport and Baden-Württemberg Tourism, who did not review or approve this post.
-Some of the links below, marked with a (£), are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Some of the links and banners below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Passing the shops of Königstrasse, the 1.2km pedestrianised street in front of Stuttgart’s railway station, I headed straight to the Weihnachtsmarkt, the Christmas market, on the square by the town hall.
+Passing the shops of Königstrasse, the 1.2-kilometre pedestrianised street in front of Stuttgart’s railway station, I headed straight to the Weihnachtsmarkt, the Christmas market, on the square by the town hall.

 Thinking about visiting the Stuttgart area for its Christmas markets?
 You might find my post on the Christmas markets in Stuttgart and Esslingen worth reading.

 Socialising while sipping warm wine is a popular element of a visit to Germany’s Christmas markets.
-Opportunities to munch on food such as sugar-coated nuts, fruit that’s been dipped in chocolate and sausages that have been roast over charcoal grills ensures the convivial markets draw locals as well as visitors.
+Opportunities to munch on food such as sugar-coated nuts, fruit that’s been dipped in chocolate and sausages that have been roasted over charcoal grills ensure the convivial markets draw locals as well as visitors.

 I headed to the latter, within a striking contemporary building a couple of minutes’ walk from VfB Stuttgart’s home stadium, the Mercedes-Benz Arena.
 (If you enjoy football (soccer) you may be able to buy tickets for a home Bundesliga game featuring Stuttgart.
 Be aware that the Bundesliga takes a winter break, known as die Winterpause.
 Typically that begins a few days before Christmas and lasts for about a month.)